 Who were the Anasazi?
 Where did they live?

-Anasazi Beans were one of the few crops cultivated by the Anasazi Indians.
+Anasazi Beans was one of the few crops cultivated by the Anasazi Indians.
 Anasazi is a Navajo word meaning “ancient ones”.
 The Anasazi Indians are best identified by their architectural achievements known today as cliff dwellings and inhabited these structures as early as 130 A.D.
 Today these structures can be seen at areas such as Mesa Verde National Park, located in Southwestern Colorado.

 Source: Adobe Milling Co., Inc., Dove Creek, CO